 51-52.
-GENERAL PHYSICS.
+General Physics.
 4 credits each semester.

 A general survey of mechanics, heat, electricity and magnetism.
 No mathematics beyond that taken in the high school is required.
-While the course does not prepare the student for work in applied physics, it is sufficient for the arts students and for pre-medical students and is a prerequisite for all later courses in physics.
+It is a prerequisite for all later courses in physics.
 Three lectures and one laboratory period per week.
 Lab. fee.